TheShiningBoots/Quoteair/README.md

 <img src="https://raw.githubusercontent.com/TheShiningBoots/Quoteair/master/.github/images/rainbow.png"/><br><br><br>

 ## What is? and Why?
-Quoteair is a free to use npm package developed by '[TheShiningBoots](https://github.com/TheShiningBoots)' it aims at providing a HUGE library of quotes, currently at 2700+, to be used in APIs or Appications.
+Quoteair is a free to use npm package developed by '[TheShiningBoots](https://github.com/TheShiningBoots)' it aims at providing a HUGE library of quotes, currently at 3500+, to be used in APIs or Applications.

 <img src="https://raw.githubusercontent.com/TheShiningBoots/Quoteair/master/.github/images/rainbow.png"/><br><br><br>